vipul-shinde/marketing-analytics-cs/06-Solving_Business_Questions/README.md

 |-----------|
 | 4         |

+On average, customers had already watched ```4``` films that featured their favorite actor.

 <hr>

-### 6.14 What is the most common top categories combination if order was irrelevant and how many customers have this combination? (e.g. Horror and Drama is a the same as Drama and Horror)
+### 13. What is the most common top categories combination if order was irrelevant and how many customers have this combination? (e.g. Horror and Drama is a the same as Drama and Horror)

 ```sql
 SELECT